vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-b`

-A distributed port group that container VMs use to communicate with each other.
+A port group that container VMs use to communicate with each other.

 The `bridge-network` option is **mandatory** if you are deploying a VCH to vCenter Server.

-In a vCenter Server environment, before you run `vic-machine create`, you must create a distributed virtual switch and a distributed port group.
+In a vCenter Server environment, before you run `vic-machine create`, you must create a distributed virtual switch and a port group.
 You must add the target ESXi host or hosts to the distributed virtual switch, and assign a VLAN ID to the port group, to ensure that the bridge network is isolated.
 For information about how to create a distributed virtual switch and port group, see [vCenter Server Network Requirements](vic_installation_prereqs.md#networkreqs) in *Environment Prerequisites for vSphere Integrated Containers Engine Installation*.

-You pass the name of the distributed port group to the `bridge-network` option.
-Each VCH requires its own distributed port group.
+You pass the name of the port group to the `bridge-network` option.
+Each VCH requires its own port group.

 **IMPORTANT**
-- Do not assign the same `bridge-network` distributed port group to multiple VCHs.
-Sharing a distributed port group between VCHs might result in multiple container VMs being assigned the same IP address.
+- Do not assign the same `bridge-network` port group to multiple VCHs.
+Sharing a port group between VCHs might result in multiple container VMs being assigned the same IP address.
-- Do not use the `bridge-network` distributed port group as the target for any of the other `vic-machine create` networking options.
+- Do not use the `bridge-network` port group as the target for any of the other `vic-machine create` networking options.

 If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.